BadagiAnanya/Chatbot/Chatbot/README.md

 AI Chatbot with RAG using LangChain and Groq
-Overview
-This project builds an AI chatbot that leverages Retrieval-Augmented Generation (RAG), LangChain, and Groq to provide intelligent responses based on uploaded documents.
+This project builds an AI chatbot leveraging Retrieval-Augmented Generation (RAG), LangChain, and Groq to provide intelligent responses based on uploaded documents.

 Project Layout
 The project is divided into three phases:

-Setup UI for the Chatbot
+1. Setup UI for the Chatbot
 Implement the chatbot interface using Streamlit.

 Enable user interaction through the UI.

-Connect to LLM
+2. Connect to LLM
 Utilize LangChain for managing interactions with the LLM (Large Language Model).

 Leverage Groq as the LLM provider.

-Integrate RAG
+3. Integrate RAG

-Upload and process documents.
+Upload and process documents (PDF, text, etc.).

 Generate vector embeddings for efficient information retrieval.